flashnuke/wifi-deauth/README.md

 </br>
 A DoS attack that disconnects all devices from a target wifi network.
 * The network's password is not required
-* Tested on Kali NetHunter
+* Tested on Kali NetHunter (Snapshot at the bottom)

 **IMPORTANT** </br>